micheledusi/Deckz/src/view/group.typ

 /// Renders a *stack* of cards, as if they were placed one ontop of each other.
-/// Calculates the number of cards based on the given height, and spaces them evenly along the specified angle using trigonometric functions.
+/// Calculates the number of cards based on the given height (@cmd:deckz:deck.height), and spaces them evenly along the specified angle (@cmd:deckz:deck.angle).
 Each card is rendered with a positional shift to create a fanned deck appearance.
 ///
 /// ```side-by-side
 /// #deckz.deck(
-///		angle: 60deg,
+///		angle: 20deg,
-/// 	height: 0.5cm,
+/// 	height: 1.5cm,
 /// 	"7D"
 /// )
 /// ```
 ///
 /// -> content
 #let deck(
 	/// The *angle* at which the deck is fanned out.
-Default is 60deg. -> angle
+Default is #{60deg}. -> angle
 	angle: 60deg,
 	/// The total *height* of the deck stack.
+This determines how many cards are rendered in the stack, as one card is displayed for every #{2.5pt} of height.
-Default is 1cm. -> height
+	/// -> height
 	height: 1cm,
 	/// The amount of "*randomness*" in the placement and rotation of the card.
 Default value is "none" or "0", which corresponds to no variations.
 A value of 1 corresponds to a "standard" amount of noise, according to Deckz style.
 Higher values might produce crazy results, handle with care. -> float | none
 	noise: none,